 In addition to the transvaginal, Obstetrical and Scrotal competencies required for graduation, students are required to document direct scanning of 10 additional transvaginal and obstetrical examinations along with an additional 5 scrotal examinations.

-Course grades are determined according to the following standards:
+Course grades are determined according to the following standards: Competency and Proficiency assignments may vary as needed.
+Check the course syllabus each semester.

 3.1.2 RSU 4511 Ultrasound Clinical Ed I